 Alamos Gold Announces Significant Permitting Milestones at Lynn Lake Gold Project

-/EIN News/ -- TORONTO, March 06, 2023 (GLOBE NEWSWIRE) -- Alamos Gold Inc. (TSX:AGI; NYSE:AGI) (“Alamos” or the “Company”) today announced that the federal Environmental Impact Assessment (“EIS”) for the Lynn Lake Gold Project (“Lynn Lake”) has been completed and a positive Decision Statement has been issued by the Minister of Environment and Climate Change Canada.
+TORONTO, March 06, 2023 (GLOBE NEWSWIRE) -- Alamos Gold Inc. AGIAGI ("Alamos" or the "Company") today announced that the federal Environmental Impact Assessment ("EIS") for the Lynn Lake Gold Project ("Lynn Lake") has been completed and a positive Decision Statement has been issued by the Minister of Environment and Climate Change Canada.
 As well, in accordance with the Environment Act, the Province of Manitoba has issued Environment Act Licenses for the MacLellan and Gordon sites.

 "Achieving both of these important regulatory milestones for the Lynn Lake Gold Project represents a multi-year, collaborative effort by our team and our commitment to environmental sustainability," said John A. McCluskey, President and Chief Executive Officer.
 "Lynn Lake is a significant opportunity to drive the future growth of our business in Canada, with the potential to increase our annual production to approximately 800,000 ounces of gold per year."